-ON1 Photo RAW 2021 has a flexible print engine that can print photos at any size.
+ON1 Photo RAW 2022 has a flexible print engine that can print photos at any size.
 You can print photos individually; multiple photos package style, on a single piece of paper; and contact sheets for evaluating images.
-You can print from any module, even when using Photo RAW as a plug-in.
+You can print from any module at any time.